1st Overall Draft Picks: Which League Does it Better?

 Hall of Fame average WAR: 42.30

 Well, we seem to be getting worse.
-The MLB has just one player that held the best WAR from their draft class, Joe Mauer, and even he was only 0.1 point above number two.
+The MLB had just one player that held the best WAR from their draft class, Joe Mauer, and even he was only 0.1 point above number two.

 None of these players led WAR in a season, making it seem likely that this isn’t a realistic statistic when evaluating the success of a player.
-But coming into this analysis, my thought process was that if you’re taking a player first overall, you’d expect that they can be the best player in a season.
+Coming into this analysis, my thought process was that if you’re taking a player first overall, you’d expect that they can be the best player in a season.

 We do have our highest number of championships won (three) from a first-overall pick, which is better than the NFL and NBA at least.
 Still, didn’t you imagine that this number would be higher?
 When you get the first-overall pick, the hope is that you’re getting a foundational player that you can build around.
 This would come with the ultimate goal of winning a championship.

 The individual accolades come in as the lowest of any league, with four players never receiving recognition.
 Plus, only one has won a league MVP – again, Mauer.
-This can go hand-in-hand with the low number of players that are above the Hall-of-Fame average, with only two.
+This can go hand-in-hand with the low number of players that are above the Hall-of-Fame average: only two.

 Based on this evaluation, here’s how the MLB has scored in its first-overall pick selections: